LEADING OFF: Strasburg returns to majors; Trout, Alonso sit

 Marte left Tuesday’s game with left quad tightness but said Wednesday he was feeling better and also hoping to avoid the IL.

 Neither player was in the lineup Wednesday for the series finale against the Padres.
-New York is off Thursday before opening a set at the Angels on Friday night.
+New York is off Thursday before opening a series at the Los Angeles Angels on Friday night.

 SHUTOUT STRING